Gustav Overbeck

-Biography
+Early life

 Overbeck was the son of pharmacist and medical councillor Georg Heinrich Overbeck from Lemgo.

-He came to Bremen for a commercial apprenticeship with his uncle in the family business there, but did not stay long, and emigrated to the United States in the spring of 1850 with his cousin August Meier.
+Overbeck came to Bremen for a commercial apprenticeship with his uncle in the family business there, but did not stay long, and emigrated to the United States in the spring of 1850 with his cousin August Meier.
 He went to San Francisco and opened a business, while undertaking adventurous trade journeys to Hawaii, the South Seas, Alaska, and the Bering Strait.

+Career

 He came into contact with the English trading house Dent & Co., which in 1854 gave him a job in British Hong Kong.
-There, he had four children with a Chinese woman named Lam Tsat-Tai.
-They were Lily Overbeck, Oi Moon Overbeck, Annie Overbeck and Victoria Overbeck.
 In 1856, he was appointed Prussia's Vice Consul before becoming a consul for the Austrian Empire in 1864.
-Following the Austro-Prussian War, Overbeck resigned from his Prussian post in 1866.
-In 1867, towards the end of the war, he was elevated to the aristocracy.
+Overbeck resigned from his Prussian post in 1866, following the Austro-Prussian War.
+In 1867, he was elevated to the aristocracy.